pinejade/pinejade.github.io/content/authors/杜箫宇/_index.md

 ---
 # Display name
-title: 杜箫宇
+title: Xiaoyv Du(杜箫宇)

 # Full name (for SEO)
-first_name: 箫宇
+first_name: Xiaoyv
-last_name: 杜
+last_name: Du

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2023级本科生
+role: Class of 2023

 # Organizations/Affiliations
 organizations: